brijeshb42/brijeshb42.github.io/_posts/2016-08-31-implementing-todo-list-in-draft-js.md

 </p>

 <p class="todo">
-<input type="checkbox"> Write some tutorials explaining DraftJS and ways of achieving custom features with it.
+<input type="checkbox"> Write some tutorials explaining Draft.js and ways of achieving custom features with it.
 </p>

 ### Assumption

-You know what [DraftJS] [draft-js] is.
+You know what [Draft.js] [draft-js] is.

 ### Requirements

 1. First we will have to allow users a way to add todo block or convert current text block into a todo block.

-    To implement this, we will utilise the `handleBeforeInput` method of the DraftJS `Editor` component. `handleBeforeInput` is called just before a new character is typed into the editor.
+    To implement this, we will utilise the `handleBeforeInput` method of the Draft.js `Editor` component. `handleBeforeInput` is called just before a new character is typed into the editor.
 It is passed in as argument, the character that was typed.

     So whenever `[]` is typed at the start of a line, we will convert that line into a todo block.